What to do in your allotment in February

 - Bare root fruit trees or bushes can be planted out until the end of March.
 Avoid waterlogged or frozen conditions.

 - Add a layer of well-rotted manure or multi-purpose compost around the base of your fruit trees and bushes to give them a boost before growth begins in earnest.
+It can act as a temporary mulch too, helping to keep moisture in the soil near the roots.

 - If your allotment has a dedicated fruit area, a fruit cage is a good idea to prevent birds from stealing your crop.